-Prosecutors said the van, driven by Mattis, then “fled the scene,” and shortly thereafter police stopped the vehicle and found “precursor items” to build explosives, including a lighter, a beer bottle stuffed with toilet paper and a gasoline tank.
+Rahman fled the scene in a van driven by Mattis, court records show.
+Police stopped the vehicle and found “precursor” items to build explosives, including a lighter, a Bud Light bottle filled with toilet paper and a gasoline tank.